RayMarquina/dbt_project/docs/guide/configuring-models.md

 ...
 ```

 The above scenario is typical for incremental model use cases.
-To avoid this "already exists?" problem, dbt provides a function in the dbt environment called... `already_exists`!
+To avoid this "already exists?" problem, dbt provides an adapter function in the dbt environment called... `already_exists`!
+You can access this function with `adapter.already_exists([schema], [table])`.
 The above example could be rewritten as:

 ```sql
 -- sessions.sql : Creates sessions from raw clickstream events